Blog

 The independently owned Nordic Aviation Capital are the world’s largest regional aircraft turboprop trading and leasing company.
 Nordic Aviation Capital’s current fleet of over 200 aircraft includes ATR 42, ATR 72, Bombardier Dash 8, CRJ 900 and CRJ 1000.

-Eye Revolution were recently asked by NAC to create virtual tours of three aircraft in their fleet.
+Eye Revolution were commissioned by NAC to create virtual tours of three aircraft in their fleet.
 We shot these newly refurbished aircraft over two days at Billund in Denmark, where NAC have their global headquarters.
 We wanted to keep the interiors as true to life as possible to ensure an honest representation of the aircraft, so all the production happened in-camera instead of in post production.
 This was made a lot easier by the quality of the beautifully refurbished aircraft, a testament to the craftsmanship of NAC’s team.

-We photographed the Bombardier Dash 8 Q400 an ATR 72-500 and ATR 72-600.
-Click the links below to take a virtual tour (open in new window).
+We photographed the Bombardier Dash 8 Q400, an ATR 72-500 and the ATR 72-600.
+Please click the links below to take a virtual tour (these open in new window).

 ATR 72-500